gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Security/Gapotchenko.FX.Security.Cryptography/README.md

 `CryptographyPolicy` class provides information about the effective cryptographic policy of the current environment.
 Its `AllowOnlyFipsAlgorithms` property indicates whether only FIPS-approved cryptographic algorithms are allowed by the host operating system, runtime environment, cryptographic providers, or by the application itself.

-An application can call `CryptographyPolicy.EnforceOnlyFipsAlgorithms()` to opt into a FIPS-only policy for the lifetime of the current process.
+An application can call `CryptographyPolicy.EnforceFipsOnlyAlgorithms()` to opt into a FIPS-only policy for the lifetime of the current process.
 This is useful for gradual FIPS conformity: the application can use approved algorithms by default, while still routing explicitly approved legacy compatibility operations through `Unapproved` algorithm factories.

 Example: